eliben/llvm-clang-samples/README.rst

 are added I'll usually add them to ``master`` and will not backport them to older branches.

+In any case, if anything doesn't compile as you'd expect it to, please open an issue.

 What is where
 -------------

 src_llvm/
     Source code for LLVM-based samples.
-These typically only require LLVM source to compile and link.
+These typically only require LLVM to compile and link.

+src_clang/
+    Source code for Clang-based samples.
+These require both LLVM and Clang.

+using_clang_toolchain/
+    Some samples of using Clang as a compilation toolchain for C and C++.

+inputs/
+    Some input files for the samples and tests.

+test/
+    Tests for the samples.

 Running tests and tools
 -----------------------